Larinax999/naelike-register/README.md

 # Naelike Register
-Bypass [Naelike](https://member.naelike.com)'s by fake an register fingerprint things
+Bypass [Naelike](https://member.naelike.com)'s by fake a register fingerprint things

 # How to use
 Run `npm i` then run `node register.js`